Newsom punches back at California's critics and Trump in his final State of the State speech

 Newsom touts the state’s work on key issues

 Newsom spent part of the speech highlighting progress on several policy fronts.
-He said unsheltered homelessness dropped 9% last year, though his office did not immediately provide data supporting the decline.
+He said unsheltered homelessness dropped 9% last year.
+His office said the number is based on data reported by local officials who conducted an annual estimate of the homeless population in their communities.
+His office didn’t release any estimation of the total statewide homelessness count.
 He praised the state’s cleanup work after the Los Angeles fires and efforts to provide mortgage relief to survivors, while urging lawmakers to speed rebuilding.
 He acknowledged survivors of the fires who were in the audience Thursday.

 He called for action against large investors buying up affordable homes, arguing the practice is driving up rents and shutting families out of homeownership.
-He also pointed to falling homicide rates in Oakland and San Francisco and the 267 million dollars the state sent to law enforcement agencies in 2023 to help combat retail and property crime.
-He plans to highlight the California Highway Patrol’s crime prevention work in Bakersfield, San Bernardino, Stockton and other cities.
+He also pointed to falling homicide rates in Oakland and San Francisco and the $267 million the state sent to law enforcement agencies in 2023 to help combat retail and property crime.
+He highlighted the California Highway Patrol’s crime prevention work in Bakersfield, San Bernardino, Stockton and other cities.

-Newsom celebrated homicide rates being at their lowest in decades in Oakland and San Francisco.
-He cited the $267 million in funding the state sent to law enforcement agencies across the state in 2023 to help them fight retail and property crime.
-He’ll tout the California Highway Patrol’s work to curb crime in Bakersfield, San Bernardino, Stockton and other cities.

 His first in-person State of the State in years